raducrs/Applications-of-Deep-Learning/README.md

 - Populate the Test folder with your own images according to category
 - Install all the dependencies in the requirements

+### Run demos
+- Download the saved pickle files
+- Set the DEMO flag to true

+### Retrain
+- Set the DEMO flag to false
+- Run and Wait :)

 ## Requirements
 - Tensorflow >= 1.7 (it is recommended to use the version with GPU support)
 - Keras >= 2.1